AlCalzone/ioBroker.zwave2/README.md

 	Placeholder for next versions:
 	### __WORK IN PROGRESS__
 -->
+### __WORK IN PROGRESS__
+* The devices list now includes an activity indicator and statistics for each device
+* Improvements to `Scene Actuator Configuration CC` and `Scene Controller Configuration CC`
+* Some fixes for `Security S2` in combination with `Supervision CC`
+* Workaround for a bug in Z-Wave sticks with firmware 7.15 and higher that led to missing capabilities
+* Fix: The tab starts on "Devices" again instead of "Groups"
+* Fix: don't offer values from secure nodes under broadcast
+* Fix: display generic device class when specific device class is `"Unused"`
+* Fix: roles of existing states are now preserved
+* Many changed and new device configuration files, see [here](https://github.com/zwave-js/node-zwave-js/releases/tag/v8.4.0) and [here](https://github.com/zwave-js/node-zwave-js/releases/tag/v8.4.1)

 ### 2.1.0 (2021-09-23)
 * Support broadcast commands
 * Support multicast commands and managing multicast groups